Truth or Consequences: Broadcast history

 Edwards pioneered several technologies for recording live television programs.
 When Truth or Consequences established a permanent presence on TV in 1950, Edwards arranged to have it be recorded on 35mm film, using multiple cameras simultaneously—the first TV program recorded before a live audience to do so.
 A similar process was then adapted by Desilu for I Love Lucy the following year.
 On January 22, 1957, the show, which was produced in Hollywood, became the first program to be broadcast in all time zones from a prerecorded videotape.
 This technology had previously been used only for time-delayed broadcasts to the West Coast.

+The show went color on October 27, 1958, and it was initially cancelled in 1959, with its last broadcast being September 25, 1959 and was replaced by House on High Street, only to reverse course on October 24, 1959 after the game show scandals forced the cancellation of Tic Tac Dough, and returned it to being in black and white.
+The return debuted on October 26, 1959.
+The show permanently returned to color on September 30, 1963.
+The show made its last broadcast on NBC on September 24, 1965 along with three other shows What's This Song?, Call My Bluff and I'll Bet, being replaced on the timeslot by the short-lived Fractured Phrases.

 In 1966, Truth or Consequences became the first successful daily game show in first-run syndication (as opposed to reruns) to not air on a network, having ended its NBC run one year earlier.
 This version continued through 1975.

 In the fall of 1977, a syndicated revival titled The New Truth or Consequences premiered.
 Because Bob Barker had already agreed to take over The Nighttime Price Is Right from Dennis James, he was unavailable and Bob Hilton took over hosting.
 However, this version did not click in the ratings and was cancelled after a single season.